 The Monitor Lizard is one of the most fertile species of lizards and reptiles.
 It can lay up to 30 eggs twice a year, which all hatch a healthy baby monitor lizards.
 Monitor Lizards give fierce protection to their young ones thus ensuring fully transition to maturing.

 Scientific research shows that it has been difficult to control overwhelming population of Monitor lizards due to the dynamics in their breeding pattern.
 However, to control their natural population increase, you can only do so best by destroying their eggs before they hatch.

 Can Monitor Lizards be Petted?

 Yes.
 You can pet the Monitor lizards.
 This can be done by using food as bait to lure it.
 People have petted Monitor Lizards.
 However, it is necessary to learn the moods of your Monitor lizards since they may react negatively anytime thus biting and injecting poisonous venom to you, your pets or your humans.

 The Monitor Lizard Pet should be kept away from other home pets such as dogs and cats since it can cause bacterial infections or get eaten leading to liver flukes transmission.
 Your kids should not be allowed to play with your pet monitor lizards alone.

-The Monitor Lizards such as Komodo Dragon, Asian Water Monitor and Tree Crocodile Monitor are poisonous reptiles that bite and inject poisonous venom to its prey, thus paralyzing it to death.
-The monitor lizard’s venom contains crotamine chemical which prevent clotting of blood.
+The Monitor Lizards such as Komodo Dragon, Asian Water Monitor, and Tree Crocodile Monitor are poisonous reptiles that bite and inject poisonous venom to their prey, thus paralyzing it to death.
+The monitor lizard’s venom contains crotamine chemical which prevents clotting of blood.
 The blood Oz cause the overall drop of blood pressure in the body.
-The venom also leaves infection that cause painful swelling on the bitten part.
+The venom also leaves infections that cause painful swelling on the bitten part.

 However, some Monitor Lizards such as Bengal Monitor and Savana Monitor are believed to be harmless and defenseless.